uvmaero/AERO-Boards-KiCad/readme.md

 ## BattMon

 Monitors the current/voltage to/from a battery and power consumer.
 Includes a relay on the battery, ATMega328p, and CANBUS interface.
-This board has been produced and tested.
-Works pretty well, although YMMV.
+This board has been produced and partially tested.
 ![Front](https://github.com/willemcvu/AERO-Boards-KiCad/blob/master/BattMon/BattMonV1.1/front.JPG "BattMon")
 ![Back](https://github.com/willemcvu/AERO-Boards-KiCad/blob/master/BattMon/BattMonV1.1/back.JPG "BattMon")